Armenia says three troops dead in clashes with Azerbaijan | DW | 28.07.2021

 Tensions between Baku and Yerevan flared up again in May, when Armenia accused Azerbaijan's military of crossing its southern frontier to "lay siege" to a lake shared by the two countries.

-There have been sporadic clashes in recent months, sparking fears of fresh fighting.
+There have been further sporadic clashes in recent months, sparking fears of fresh fighting.

 Nagorno-Karabakh is recognized as part of Azerbaijan, but its population is majority Armenian.